-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Princeton in Asia, Inc. as of June 30, 2014 and 2013, and the results of its changes in net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Princeton in Asia, Inc. as of June 30, 2015 and 2014, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.